jmarcos-cano/compose-to-swarm/README.md

 > Go to your visualizer (click in your upper link port 8080) and see how the services are spread and self healed.

-> 🥇 I dare you to do a rolling update with healthcheck included and see what happens, can you predict what will happen ahead of time?
+> 🥇 I dare you to do a rolling update with healthcheck included and see what happens, can you predict what will happen ahead of 'time'?